Oppo launched the RealMe brand in India 6 months back with RealME 1 as their first phone.

-Currently Oppo, Vivo is doing great in the retail market, and both have collectively close to 20% market share.
+Currently, Oppo, and Vivo is doing great in the retail market, and both collectively have a 20% market share.
 Additionally, Oneplus (also a brand of BBK Electronics) has a strong presence in the premium segment.

 But the company wants to further strengthen the mid-range online portfolio.

 The Realme sub-brand is the answer.
 It is an online-only venture and targets customers in the budget and mid-range segment.